Talking to your kids about racism

 - Be open – Make it clear that you’re always open to your children’s questions and encourage them to come to you with them.
 If your children point out people who look different – as young children can often do from curiosity – avoid shushing them or they will start to believe that it’s a taboo topic.

 - Use fairness – Children, especially those around 5, tend to understand the concept of fairness quite well.
-Talk about racism as unfair and that’s why we need to work together to make it better.
+Talk about racism as unfair and unacceptable and that’s why we need to work together to make it better.

 It’s OK not to have all the answers.